Ugo Ehiogu: Personal life

 Ehiogu married Gemma Coleman in 2005.
 The couple had a son, Obi Jackson, together.
 Ehiogu also had a daughter Jodie from a previous relationship.

 Death

 On 20 April 2017, Ehiogu collapsed due to a cardiac arrest at the Tottenham Hotspur training ground and was taken to hospital, where he died early the next morning at the age of 44.
+He is buried in Highgate Cemetery.

+Tributes

+In the days following Ehiogu's death, many clubs held tributes to him in the form of a minute's applause before matches, in which players wore black armbands.
 In the aftermath, it was announced that Ehiogu's widow Gemma would set up a charity in his honour.
 She used social media site JustGiving with the aim of raising £1,000 to start the charity.
 By 24 April, the appeal had raised £11,000.

-In the days following Ehiogu's death, many clubs held tributes to him in the form of a minute's applause before matches, in which players wore black armbands.
-He is buried in Highgate Cemetery.
+In February 2026, the Tottenham Hotspur Academy held the inaugural U16 Ugo Ehiogu Memorial Cup in his honour.
+The two-day youth tournament at Hotspur Way featured the Under-16s of Ehiogu's former clubs Aston Villa and Sheffield United, as well as Liverpool, Fulham, Charlton Athletic and Tottenham.
+Aston Villa and Sheffield United contested the final, with the former crowned as champions.